 This beautiful baby Jesus card from Kids Craft Room has a free printable to help you make it.

-Make some toilet roll angels like this one from Red Ted Art for a nativity scene or pop one on top of a Christmas tree!
+Make some toilet roll angels like this one from Red Ted Art for a homemade nativity scene or pop one on top of a Christmas tree!

 I love these Christmas candles made by kids in their preschool group.